 Sara Bronin is a Mexican-American architect and attorney whose interdisciplinary research focuses on how law and policy can foster more equitable, sustainable, well-designed, and connected places.
-As a leading voice on historic preservation law and related land use practices, Bronin was recently nominated by the Biden administration to chair the U.S. Advisory Council on Historic Preservation (ACHP).
-The council advises the president and congress on decisions and policies that promote the preservation and enhancement of national historic resources.
+As a leading voice on historic preservation law and related land use practices, Bronin was recently confirmed by the Senate and assumed the role of the 12th Chair of the U.S. Advisory Council on Historic Preservation (ACHP).
+She will be on a public service leave from Cornell for the duration of her federal service.
+The council advises the President and Congress on decisions and policies that promote the preservation and enhancement of national historic resources.

-Through the Legal Constructs Lab, she created the National Zoning Atlas to translate and standardize tens of thousands of zoning codes across the country.
+She created the National Zoning Atlas to translate and standardize tens of thousands of zoning codes across the country.
 She has advised the National Trust for Historic Preservation and Sustainable Development Code, has served on the board of Latinos in Heritage Conservation, and founded Desegregate Connecticut.
-Previously, she led the award-winning, unanimously-adopted overhaul of the zoning code and city plan of Hartford, Connecticut.
+Previously, she led the award-winning, unanimously adopted overhaul of the zoning code and city plan of Hartford, Connecticut.
 Bronin holds a juris doctor from Yale Law School, a master of science from the University of Oxford (Rhodes Scholar), as well as a B.Arch. and B.A. from the University of Texas–Austin.

 Academic Research/Specialty Areas